oc-shopaholic/oc-tailwind-shopaholic-theme/docs/user-stories/US11-BuyProductItem.md

     </tr>
     <tr>
         <td>3.</td>
-        <td>I can go to the "Product Description" page by clicking on Product Card.</td>
+        <td>I can go to the "Product Item" page by clicking on Product Card.</td>
     </tr>
     <tr>
         <td>4.</td>